Still at it After All These Years...

 I swear that man kept ten thousand cash on him all the time.
 He peeled off two 20s after digging through a few hundred and handed them to me.
 I looked at him bewildered for a second as he was headed to the window of the 1950s building and threw my new business cards in a wet ditch below.
 He looked at me and said, “If I ever catch you with a business card Stokes you’re fired” I was about to tell him that Eddie (The in-house sales trainer) ordered them for me, but I remembered he hated that guy.

 I said yes, sir, and went back to work.
 Jim had my number, and yes, you had to be that extreme with me, or I wouldn’t have got the lesson.
-Like the time he was penciling a deal with me, and on the second pencil, I asked why he wanted me to go back and bump the guy for more money down.
+For the time, he was penciling a deal with me, and on the second pencil, I asked why he wanted me to go back and bump the guy for more money down.
 Oh man, you never talk back to your manager, Jim turned red, and I thought I saw steam come out of his ears.
 Jim looked like a taller Danny DeVito, if that gives you an idea.
 That was the first time I heard a ten-key crash into a wall.
 If you don’t know what a ten-key is, google it.

 From then on, I always said yes sir and no sir, and when Jim said jump, I would ask him how high.
 I was a green pea; Jim was some car god to me.
 There was a purpose to everything he said.
 The man rarely joked or smiled; I guess he saved that for the customers.
 He was pretty miserable most of the time because he hated working with people with no talent, he would say.
 Jim and I became excellent friends.
-He took me under his wing and installed many great closing terminologies that I still use to this day.
+He took me under his wing and installed many great closing terminologies that I still use today.